-For additional security you (the Master User Code) can assign secondary user codes to individual users enabling them to perform specific system functions.
+For additional security, users other than you who do not need to know your code can be assigned different security codes.
 These secondary users are identified by "user numbers" when their codes are assigned.
 You can assign up to 6 user codes (2-digit user numbers 03-08).
-Note that the master user is the only one who can assign codes to secondary users, and is designated user no. 02; user no. 01 is the Installer's code.
+Note that the master (primary) user of the system is the only one who can assign codes to secondary users, and is designated user no. 02; user no. 01 is the installer's code.